 I have baked brownies over the years and have used different recipes.
 You can hardly go wrong in a brownie.
 If it is slightly undercooked, it is fudgy and overcooked, cakey.
 But, the taste is always good.
 You can find a million recipes online and I have tried many of them.
 I usually make brownies with oil.
 Sometimes I use 90 % dark chocolate if I want a real chocolatey brownie (which kids do not usually enjoy) and sometimes milk chocolate if I am baking for kids.
 This recipe, just calls for cocoa.
+I usually double the recipe and use a bigger pan.
 It is one of the best brownies I have made.
 This was served with vanilla ice cream.
 We also serve this with a drizzling of Kahlua on top.
 Unfortunately, I did not take any pictures.
 But believe me, my mouth is watering as I pen down this recipe.
 Enjoy!

 Update: Made the brownies again and remembered to take pictures.